A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Abstract

 \section{Abstract}

-By reformulating the classical proof as a Baire Category argument, we show that Besicovitch's Theorem in Cantor space is provable in $\text{ACA}_0$, and additionally that the witnessing subset is computable from one jump of the original set.
-We show that the necessary formulation of Baire Category, which we call Baire Category Theorem for Closed Sets (BCTC), is equivalent to $\text{ACA}_0$, contrasting with previous results on the reverse math strength of Baire Category variants.
-We also examine the implications of BCTC for more general monotone functions on closed sets, and explore how changing the representation of a closed set affects the reverse math strength of its measure regularity properties.
+By reformulating the classical proof as a Baire Category argument, we show that Besicovitch's Theorem on the existence of subsets of finite Hausdorff measure is provable in $\ACA_0$, and additionally that the witnessing subset is computable from one jump of the original set.
+We show that the corresponding formulation of Baire Category, which we call Baire Category Theorem for Closed Sets ($\BCTC$), is equivalent to $\ACA_0$, contrasting with previous results on the reverse math strength of Baire Category variants.
+We also examine the implications of $\BCTC$ for a class of monotone functions on closed sets, and explore how changing the representation of a closed set affects the reverse math strength of its measure regularity properties.